OpenContributionsProject/.github/profile/README.md

 We intend to track two kinds of contributions:

-- **Employee time:** During work hours, spending employee time on open source projects
+- **Employee time**: During work hours, spending employee time on open source projects
 - **Financial**: Monetary donations, including sponsorship donations and product discounts

 Contributions will also be tracked in the context of what kind of recipient open source project: